-Glass Earth will earn 70% equity in the permits, by completing the following work, which is an integral part of the Otago Region survey:

-- Fund an airborne geophysical survey over all or parts of their permit areas; - Process, interpret the data and identify gold targets; and - Initiate follow-up exploration campaigns. - b) A Joint Venture Agreement has been executed with New Zealand Minerals Limited, whereby it will contribute its Prospecting Permit 39-320 (1,793 km2) and up to C\$328,000 (NZ\$437,500) towards the geophysical survey costs in return for a 10% equity in Glass Earth's combined Otago Region tenement portfolio covering over 23,000 km2.
+- a) Glass Earth has entered into a joint venture with Australasia Gold Limited and a Letter of Intent with Aurora Minerals Limited to facilitate exploration on their Otago gold prospects.
+Their permit areas are contiguous to Glass Earth's permit holdings in the Otago Region.
+The summarised terms of the joint ventures are as follows: Glass Earth will earn 70% equity in the permits, by completing the following work, which is an integral part of the Otago Region survey: - Fund an airborne geophysical survey over all or parts of their permit areas; - Process, interpret the data and identify gold targets; and - Initiate follow-up exploration campaigns. - b) A Joint Venture Agreement with New Zealand Minerals Limited, has resulted in it contributing its Prospecting Permit 39-320 (1,793 km2) and C\$324,000 (NZ\$405,000) towards the geophysical survey costs in return for a 10% equity in Glass Earth's combined Otago Region tenement portfolio covering over 23,000 km2.